starkinfra/sdk-dotnet/README.md

 ### Query IssuingEmbossingKits

-You can get a list of existing embossing kits given some filters.
+You can get a list of created embossing kits given some filters.

 ```c#
 using System;